Hans Dijkstal: Post-politics

-Dijkstal retired from national politics and became active in the private sector and public sector and occupied numerous seats as a corporate director and nonprofit director on several boards of directors and supervisory boards (Institute for Multiparty Democracy, International Institute of Social History, Naturalis Biodiversity Center, Public Pension Funds APB and the Anne Frank Foundation) and served on several state commissions and councils on behalf of the government (Council for Public Administration, Cadastre Agency and the Netherlands Film Fund) and as an advocate, lobbyist and activist for social justice and democracy.
+Dijkstal retired from national politics and became active in the private and public sectors and occupied numerous seats as a corporate director and nonprofit director on several boards of directors and supervisory boards (Institute for Multiparty Democracy, International Institute of Social History, Naturalis Biodiversity Center, Public Pension Funds APB and the Anne Frank Foundation) and served on several state commissions and councils on behalf of the government (Council for Public Administration, Kadaster and the Netherlands Film Fund) and as an advocate, lobbyist and activist for social justice and democracy.

-Reputation

-Dijkstal was known for his abilities as a consensus builder and manager.

 Personal life

 On 29 July 1966 he married Anneke Dijkstal and became the father of two daughters.

 He was a fan and admirer of Star Trek.

 Death

 Dijkstal continued to comment on political affairs until his death from bone cancer at the age of 67.